 But, actually, as a Mormon fundamentalist, I didn’t think in terms of attention, being a slave, etc. That would’ve been “selfish and evil.”
 We were happy masochists in our misery as we denied ourselves in order to make any necessary sacrifices to bring more little spirits into “good Mormon fundamentalist homes”– such as ours.
 (LOL!)

 We believed we were serving God by doing this.
 (We told ourselves a lot of stories!)
 But now that I look back on it, in reality, we were serving the self-proclaimed prophet/ profit, not God/Goodness: The more kids we produced and the more sacrifices we made, the more power and profit for the Prophet — and the more little girls available for him and his favorite priesthood members.
 As I’ve said before, it was all about quantity, not quality.

 - The cult leaders taught if we even dared question what they told us and whether polygamy and “the gospel” was correct, we would be turned over to the buffetings of Satan.
 That meant we would likely lose our mind … as well as our soul — very real concerns for my Mother and me.

 *Please keep in mind: Throughout my blogs and Memoirs, I am talking only about the years I knew Mother.
 Everybody changes as they age.
 I had no contact with her the last few years of her life before she became riddled with dementia, then died at ninety-two.
-So I’ll cut her some slack and say that she must’ve been doing something right, or she wouldn’t have had so many followers/true-believers who idolized her till the end and still have fond memories of her.
+So I’ll cut her some slack and say she must’ve been doing something right or she wouldn’t have had, perhaps, some followers/true-believers who idolized her till the end and still have fond memories of her.